-The Netherlands is a small country, but regardless of its size, the Netherlands still has so much to offer tourists.
+The Netherlands is a small country, but regardless of its size, the Netherlands still has so much to offer visitors from around the world.
 It’s crazy how so many people never leave Amsterdam.
-Come on, now.
+Come on now.
 Be a little adventurous.

-Welp, I’m here to tell you that Hoorn is one of those great cities that you need to experience on your next trip to the Netherlands.
+Without further ado, I’m here to tell you exactly why Hoorn is one of those great cities that you need to experience on your next trip to the Netherlands.

 Hoorn is packed with gorgeous streets and canals, but this city also has an extensive history.
 For those of you who don’t know, Hoorn was a former base for the Dutch East India Company.

 Yet, despite its fame and prominence at the height of the Dutch “Golden Age,” Hoorn is still surprisingly hidden from tourists.
 Luckily for you, it offers respite from the crowds, especially if you’re visiting in the summer.